Drop off and collection of children policy and procedure

 3.1 Drop off and collection of children

-Drop off of children
+Drop off

 Families are responsible for dropping off children to Early Learning Victoria centres.

 If the nominated supervisor has concerns following the drop off of a child by an unauthorised person, they must contact the child’s parent or authorised nominee to discuss.
 If the occurrence raises concerns about child safety, the nominated supervisor must refer to the Protecting children policy to determine whether additional actions are required.
-If unsure, Early Learning Victoria staff should contact the Early Learning Victoria Area Manager to discuss.
+If unsure, Early Learning Victoria staff should contact the Early Learning Victoria area manager to discuss.

 Collection of children